2009 swine flu pandemic in France: Government reaction to the flu

 A governmental web site has been created to inform the population of the dangers and good practices to avoid the spread of the disease.

 The French government lags behind the decision of the World Health Organization to upgrade to phase 6.
 It is currently in phase 5A in France.

 A mandatory mass vaccination plan has been discussed.
 This vaccination plan is currently implemented, it is free and not mandatory.

 In July 2010, France initially ordered 1,46 doses per inhabitant, the third largest amount among members of the Global Health Security Initiative (GHSI), behind the United Kingdom and Canada.
 In January, 50 million of the initial 94 million doses were cancelled.

 Timeline

 April

 The French government asks Europe to decide to cancel all flights to Mexico.

-Stocks of Tamiflu and Relenza are 33 million.

 May

 On 1 May, the French Health Minister confirmed, during the 8 p.m.
 TF1 news, that 2 cases of A(H1N1) flu have been detected in France.

 The government discusses the possibility of ordering 100 million vaccine doses against the flu from three companies (GlaxoSmithKline, Sanofi and Novartis).